MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsOnlineTelephoneNumber.md

 ## PARAMETERS

 ### -TelephoneNumber
 Specifies the telephone number(s) to remove.
+The format can be withor without the prefixed +, but needs to include country code etc.

 ```yaml
 Type: String[]